cosmos/sdk-tutorials/tutorial/entrypoint.md

 		Short: "Adds an account to the genesis file",
 		Args:  cobra.ExactArgs(2),
 		Long: strings.TrimSpace(`
-Adds accounts to the genesis file so that you can start a chain with coins in the CLI:flagClientHome
+Adds accounts to the genesis file so that you can start a chain with coins in the CLI:
 $ nsd add-genesis-account cosmos1tse7r2fadvlrrgau3pa0ss7cqh55wrv6y9alwh 1000STAKE,1000mycoin
 `),
 		RunE: func(_ *cobra.Command, args []string) error {